Where growth usually breaks in Post-acquisition tech

 -

-Positioning drift: The acquired company keeps selling the old story while the board, acquirer, or new leadership expects a broader platform narrative, tighter category claim, or different buyer conversation.
+Positioning drift: The acquired company keeps selling the old story while the board, acquirer, or new leadership expects a broader platform narrative, a clearer category claim, or a different buyer conversation.

 -

-Channel mismatch: Pre-deal channels that worked for founder-led growth or a narrow ICP often fail when the company needs enterprise credibility, partner motion, expansion revenue, or a higher-velocity pipeline model.
+Channel mismatch: Pre-deal channels that worked for founder-led growth or a narrow ICP often fail when the company needs enterprise credibility, partner motion, expansion revenue, or a faster pipeline model.

 -